austral/austral.github.io/tutorial/modules.md

 Let's define a module that exports physical constants.

-In the interface file, we declare the names of the constants, along with their types and a docstring, but not their values:
+In the interface file `PhysicalConstants.aui`, we declare the names of the constants, along with their types and a docstring, but not their values:

 ```austral
 module Example.PhysicalConstants is